franzfigure. piano, accordion, guitars, mandolin, saw, harmonicas, arrangements.

 LIVE REVIEWS

-Music OMH (London) - "Nicolay is a storyteller and an entertainer in the cabaret and vaudevillian tradition of his heroes.
-Each song contains characters and events one might suspect of being at least half true, and the tales are infused brilliantly with equal measures of cunning wordplay, comedy and pathos...It gets crowded and clumsy down the front, but the ramshackle confusion is a perfect fit for the show, which has been an almost anarchic and freeform tribute to musicians, lovers and heroes."
+"Nicolay is a storyteller and an entertainer in the cabaret and vaudevillian tradition of his heroes.
+Each song contains characters and events one might suspect of being at least half true, and the tales are infused brilliantly with equal measures of cunning wordplay, comedy and pathos...It gets crowded and clumsy down the front, but the ramshackle confusion is a perfect fit for the show, which has been an almost anarchic and freeform tribute to musicians, lovers and heroes." - Music OMH (London)

-Philadelphia Inquirer (show review): "Though his worth as a composer and crooner is apparent from his debut solo CD, Major General, Nicolay's live appearance Friday at the way-intimate chapel at the First Unitarian Church on Chestnut Street drove that point home like a punch in the schnozzola.There was something delightfully old-school about almost everything he approached.
+Philadelphia Inquirer: "Though his worth as a composer and crooner is apparent from his debut solo CD, Major General, Nicolay's live appearance Friday at the way-intimate chapel at the First Unitarian Church on Chestnut Street drove that point home like a punch in the schnozzola.There was something delightfully old-school about almost everything he approached.
 Not "old-school" like hip hop; really old school.
 Like covering Durante, plucking the banjo madly or breathing life into what he calls "the first most-hated instrument - the accordion" - as would an aged French boulevardier, on the elegantly complex ballad "Trains".
 But make no mistake, Nicolay was no throwback.
 Each lyrical couplet formed its own rich story, and each delicate melody grew into a minor opera.
 There's nothing old about that."